 Out of respect for the bird and its well being our guide will not make special accommodations for professional photographers.

-Looking for accommodations to spend the night in Grayling?
+Looking for accommodations for the night in Grayling?
 There are many small motels and two chain hotels to fit your needs.
 Check the Grayling Visitor’s Bureau for information.

-For additional information regarding the tours email firstname.lastname@example.org.
+For additional information regarding Kirtland’s Warbler tours, email firstname.lastname@example.org.

 Learn about other locations for seeing the Kirtland’s Warbler!